wmde/wikibase-release-pipeline/example/config/README.md

-# Wikibase Suite Configuration
+# Wikibase Suite Deployment Kit Configuration

-Will directory will contain your configuration files after the first run of the Wikibase Suite.
+Will directory will contain your configuration files after the first run of the Wikibase Suite Deployment Kit.
 Feel free to make adjustments as you see fit.
 Backup this folder regularly in order to restore your configuration later.

-Find information on how to run Wikibase Suite here ../README.md
+Find information on how to run the Wikibase Suite Deployment Kit in the top level ../README.md